 - Exercise Regularly: Getting into a healthy exercise routine has a variety of benefits for your liver, including helping you maintain a healthy weight.
 It also helps turn triglycerides into fuel and can reduce liver fat.

 - Use alcohol responsibly: We’re not here to tell you to stop drinking alcohol in its entirety or that drinking alcohol is all bad, but it is linked to a variety of health problems.
 Drinking alcohol can assist in damaging or destroying liver cells which can lead to scarring and long-term issues.

 - Drink Coffee: This might be a welcomed sign for many of us coffee drinkers, but coffee is one of the best beverages you can drink to help promote liver health.
 Studies have shown that drinking coffee protects your liver from disease, even helping those who have preexisting problems.
 Drinking coffee has been shown to lower the risk of cirrhosis or permanent liver damage in people with chronic liver disease.
 These health benefits seem to stem from coffee’s ability to prevent the buildup of fat and collagen, which are two of the primary markers of liver disease.

 What to avoid:

-Now we know adding stuff to our diet is often times a little easier then eliminating some of our favorite foods.
+Now we know adding stuff to our diet is oftentimes a little easier than eliminating some of our favorite foods.
 But when it comes to liver health, there are just a few foods to avoid or at least consume in moderation and we have listed them below.

 - Alcohol: Limiting alcohol intake can help protect against cirrhosis since drinking too much can wreak havoc on your liver.
 It is best to try to limit yourself to one or two drinks a day depending on gender and body size.